Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Observational consequences of CGR: The redshift measurements

-Additionally, many measurements in cosmology rest on the emission and detection of photons.
-These follow null-geodesics of Riemann geometry, which are themselves form-invariant under Weyl rescalings.
-Any measuring clock or stick, which is made of a combination of emitted and/or absorbed photons, is not transformed by the Weyl rescalings, and so is the related measuring unit.
-Hence, the above argument \cite{faraoni_prd_2007} is not universal and can be circumvented.
-In addition, even if a measuring unit, for example, the mass unit, is point-dependent, there are ways in which this effect can be experimentally revealed.
+Even if measuring units, for example, the mass unit, are point-dependent, there are ways in which this effect can be experimentally revealed.
 For example, the point-dependent property of the masses of timelike fields, and so the fifth force appearing in \eqref{cont-eq}, cannot be detected in local experiments because any measuring stick is made up of fields, so it suffers the same universal point-dependence as the mass being measured, and the effect cancels out.
-However, in experiments that involve the detection of photons emitted at a distant point in spacetime, namely redshift measurements, the effect can be measured (at least in principle).
-This will be the subject of a forthcoming publication.
+However, in experiments that involve the detection of photons emitted at a distant point in spacetime, namely redshift measurements, at least in principle, the effect can be measured.

+Let us explain the peculiar contribution to the redshift of frequencies carried by the Weyl symmetry.
+In CGR theory, two phenomena contribute to the redshift of frequencies: 1) the gravitational redshift (also curvature redshift) and 2) the redshift due to variation of masses in spacetime (mass redshift).
+The former effect is due to the propagation of photons in a curved background, while the latter is due to the point-dependent property of masses: $m=m(x)=\kappa\,\phi(x)$.
+This mass dependence affects the redshift because the frequency of a photon emitted/absorbed by some atom (atomic number $Z$) is given by the Rydberg formula:

+where $m_e$ is the mass of the electron, $c$ is the speed of light, $h$ is the Planck constant (here, temporarily we assume that $c\neq h\neq 1$), $\alpha$ is the fine-structure constant ($\alpha\approx 1/137$), while $n_l$ and $n_u$ are the principal quantum numbers of the lower and upper energy levels, respectively.
+Consider two identical atoms, one of which emits a photon at some time $t$ in the past, and the other atom absorbs the photon at present time $t_0$.
+The relative shift of the frequency of the emitted/absorbed photons is given by

+Note that this emission/absorption frequency does not depend on the specific atom that emits/absorbs the photon, nor on the specific atomic transition $n_u\rightleftharpoons n_l$.
+Note also that in the GR gauge, since $\phi(t)=\phi(t_0)=\sqrt{6}M_\text{pl}$, this type of redshift does not arise.
+Meanwhile, the curvature redshift is due to the dynamics of the photon frequency during its propagation in a curved background.
+The frequency of a photon at any time $t$ while it propagates in an expanding universe can be found as a solution of the null-geodesics \eqref{0-geod}: $\gamma(t)=\gamma_0/a(t)$, where $\gamma_0$ is some constant frequency.
+The curvature redshift resulting from the propagation of a photon in an expanding (homogeneous and isotropic) FRW background between times $t$ and $t_0$, and the overall redshift are given by: